decentralized-identity/keri/docs/Q-and-A.md

 ## What's the diffrence between a `normative` and `non-normative` description or theory?
 See the [definitions](#normative) section for what both are.
 For example, theories of ethics are generally `normative` - you should not kill, you should help that person, etc. Economics is most commonly `non-normative` - instead of asking “how should this person choose which goods to buy?”, we are often more interested in “how does this person choose which commodities they buy?”.

+## What's the difference between the whitepaper and the KIDs
+The [whitepaper](https://github.com/SmithSamuelM/Papers/blob/master/whitepapers/KERI_WP_2.x.web.pdf) is the historically grown and expanded design document of `KERI`.

+[KID](../kids) is focussed on Implementation; "this is how we do it"  We add commentary to the indivudual KIDs that elaborate on the why.
+It has been split from the _how_ to not bother implementors with the _why_)

 # Q&A section KERI operational

 ## Where can I download KERI?